jmlopez-rod/m/packages/web/docs/github-actions/tutorial.md

 action step.

 For every step we create we need to define inputs and output models.
-Since all the inputs will be coming from the github action we can use the `GithubInputs`.
+Since all the inputs will be coming from the github action we can use the `GithubInputs` model.

 ```python
 from m.github.actions import KebabModel, OutArg